 You’re in Cuba.
 CUBA.
 Don’t get so caught up in not spending money that you miss out on the whole experience.
 If you want to splurge on a nice meal on the waterfront, do it!
 If you want to go scuba diving for a week, do it!
 If you want to spend your days poolside with an endless flow of mojitos, that’s fine too.
 As long as you feel that every penny spent will be worth it.

-Obviously if you are trying to travel on the cheap, you can’t do everything, but that doesn’t mean you can’t do anything.
+Obviously if you are trying to travel Cuba on a budget, you can’t do everything, but that doesn’t mean you can’t do anything.
 Take opportunities as they come and don’t go home with regrets.